Laura Lutter Cole

 What year did you start at VISIT Milwaukee?

-President Elect of Professional Dimensions (Wisconsin's largest women's membership organization that promotes the professional and personal growth of women through social and business exchange and through community participation).
-Member of 40 Under 40 Alumni Club.
-I am also deeply committed to supporting local organizations including the Wisconsin Humane Society, The Cathedral Center homeless shelter for families, Vivent Health, and other organizations serving our Milwaukee families.
+I serve as President Elect of Professional Dimensions (Wisconsin's largest women's business membership organization), and a member of 40 Under 40 Alumni Club.
+I am also deeply committed to supporting local organizations including the Humane Society of SE Wisconsin, the Cathedral Center, Inc. homeless shelter for families, Vivent Health, and other organizations serving our Milwaukee families.

 Why are you passionate about your market segment?

 Conservationist Paul R. Ehrlich said, "There are substitutes for oil; there is no substitute for fresh water."
 Milwaukee is located at the confluence of three rivers, and rests on the shores of Lake Michigan; One of the five Great Lakes which make up 20% of the earth's fresh water supply, and the only Great Lake entirely residing in the US.
-Milwaukee's rich, fresh water history is why we are considered the World Water Hub.
-The perfect meeting place for government, private sector, and university systems who are focused on freshwater research, economic development and job creation.
+Milwaukee's rich, fresh water history as well as being the home of The Global Water Center, makes us the perfect meeting place for government, private sector, and university systems who are focused on freshwater research, economic development and job creation.

 What is your favorite/most inspirational thing about your job?

 Meeting people from all over the world who share the common goal of impactful, enjoyable face-to-face interactions, and seeing our guests experience all that our great City of Milwaukee has to offer.

 I was born in Los Angeles and my parents moved to the small city of Kiel, WI when I was little.
 My husband, daughter, son, and precious pup, Foxy Brown, are the lights of my life.

 What is something fun about you?